Early Office Museum

 produced not by Thomas A. Edison but by A. B..
 Dick, which also produced and

 marketed the Edison Mimeograph.
-The type were on the tops of vertical
+The type was on the tops of vertical

 type-bars (three of which are identified by blue highlights in the